-Winnie speaks passionately of entrepreneurship, which people often think of as being a founder.
-But for Winnie, entrepreneurship is a mindset.
+Park speaks passionately of entrepreneurship, which people often think of as being a founder.
+But for Park, entrepreneurship is a mindset.
 “So much of it is around curiosity and being curious about what’s happening around you and having that growth mentality,” she explains.

 The entrepreneurial mindset encompasses values such as “comfort with ambiguity”, she says.
 “That dogged determination to make something come to life and having an appetite for taking calculated risks, and living in places that are uncomfortable.”

 Innovation is another characteristic of the entrepreneurial mindset.

 “One thing that has always made me so excited about the fashion industry is the constant innovation.
 It doesn’t stand still,” she says.
 “At Forever 21, the entrepreneurial mindset that was embedded by its founders continues today,” she adds, describing the company as “a hot bed of entrepreneurship”.

 “Pure genius occurs when you can bring lots of different perspectives together.”

 Park entered the world of fashion, ecommerce and global marketing after graduating from Princeton University’s School of Public and International Affairs and earning an MBA from the Kellogg School of Management at Northwestern University.
 She started her career at McKinsey & Company before moving to Levi Strauss.